 Queen’s connections to Global Networks is extensive and ever expanding.

 By nurturing our existing international partnerships and joining new ones, we place top priority on global opportunities for all members of the Queen’s community.
+Through these partnerships we are sharing insights, research data, and best practices on how best to work together to advance social impact and the United Nations' SDGs.

 A global leadership role